 - Complete: Include guidelines for anything relevant to content creators, including both brand messaging and visual guidelines.

-- Full of examples: Real-world examples leave no room for misinterpretation.
+- Full of examples: Use real-world examples that leave no room for misinterpretation.

 - Accessible: Make sure everyone knows where they are.

-Updated: Your creative director or brand team should maintain the guidelines and address any issues or questions creators have.
+Updated: Have your creative director or brand team maintain the guidelines and address any issues or questions creators have.

 Example: For inspiration, you can check out Column Five’s interactive brand guidelines.